ZeroNerodaHero/USACO_Platinum_Contest/README.md

 For K inversions, we only care about (K-i) number of inversion at dp[n-1] level, which is a part of prefix sum.
 So the time complexity is still O(NK) or O(N<sup>3</sup>).

+### 4. Vague Definition

+Sometimes we have to convert vague defintion to clear defintion.

+For example, in [Sprinklers 2](2020_03Open/sprinklers.cpp), the transition line is above the read block or on the left side of blue block.
+It is not exactly at one point (i, j).
+Another example is [Out of Sorts](2018_03Open/sort.cpp).
+The partition point is between i and i+1, not at i or i+1.
+For these cases, the clear definition must be provided to complete the computation.